mikegoatly/goatlydotnet/content/post/coding-with-chatgpl.md

 ---
-title: "Coding With ChatGPL"
+title: "Coding With ChatGPT"
 date: 2022-12-06
-description: "An experiment using ChatGPL to accelerate some code"
+description: "An experiment using ChatGPT to accelerate some code"
 featured: true
 toc: false
 codeMaxLines: 100